 This type of valve can be a problem and generally they are not serviceable.
 Unlike a standard valve where you can simply replace a rubber washer, this valve should be replaced completely.

 OK, so now you have overcome these difficulties you can start to replace the valve.
-Just follow the appropriate steps shown above and all should be well!
+Just follow steps 1 to 4 shown above and all should be well!